Brini Maxwell: Charming, Needs Work

 In 2001 Sander was contacted by Amy Briamonte, east coast director of development for west coast based Termite Art Productions, a division of Lionsgate Television.
 Briamonte and Sander developed a pitch for the show for the Bravo network and received an order for a pilot.
 The pilot was produced in the summer of 2002 for a show titled Charming, Needs Work.

 Premise

 The premise for the show was Maxwell lived in an apartment that she redecorated every week.
 This concept was difficult to show in a pilot because it's based on the cumulative experience of seeing the changes each week.
-The pilot showed the transformation from un-remodeled apartment to finished and decorated space with segments about painting a super-graphic, having a piece of furniture reupholstered, making a stuffed dog using a new crafting technique featuring old concert T-shirts and an location segment with Kim Cattrall in her apartment.
+The pilot showed the transformation from un-remodeled apartment to finished and decorated space with segments about painting a super-graphic, having a piece of furniture reupholstered, making a stuffed dog using a new crafting technique featuring old concert T-shirts and a location segment with Kim Cattrall in her apartment.